Math 50 Linear regression modeling

 Final

-The final is cummulative and includes everyhing on the midterm, plus Units 4-7 (ending with whatever material we cover on Friday Nov 7.)
+The final is cumulative and includes everything on the midterm, plus Units 4-7 (ending with whatever material we cover on Friday Nov 7.)

 You will need to:

-• Given a linear regression model, state the interpretation of the regession coefficients.
+• Given a linear regression model, state the interpretation of the regression coefficients.

 • Know the effects of adding a predictor to the model.
 For example, be able to predict how it will change another regression coefficient given the correlation with existing predictors.